5f0ne/win-collector/README.md

 Within the folder, all generated system information are available as `csv` files for the powershell commands.
 For the old commands the output is written to a `txt` file.

 There is a SHA256 and MD5 hash generated for each file in this folder an saved into a separate file for verification purposes.
+Additionally all errors from the `$error` array and information on the execution time is also saved into a `txt` file.

 # License